EliteMasterEric/PickHaxe/mappings/README.md

 This folder doesn't actually contain any Minecraft mappings, but rather information ABOUT mappings, as well as things like required JDK and Gradle versions.

-HxCraft tries to stick to Mojmap when possible, but for older versions other mappings are needed.
+PickHaxe tries to adhere to Mojmap when possible, but for older versions other mappings are needed.

-Most popular versions are 1.7.10, 1.12.2, and 1.16.5.
-Latest is 1.19.3 and oldest is Beta 1.7.3.
+**NOTE:** Most popular versions for modding are 1.7.10, 1.12.2, and 1.16.5.
+Lastest (1.19.3 at time of writing) is less popular, oldest with available tooling is Beta 1.7.3, and other versions are "stretch goals."

 # Available Mappings
 - [Parchment](https://parchmentmc.org/docs/getting-started)